Reliance, Texas

 Reliance is a ghost town in Brazos County, in the U.S. state of Texas.
 It is located within the Bryan-College Station metropolitan area.

-History

-Reliance was originally named Little Georgia because most of its first settlers came to the area from that state and settled here in the 1850s.
-Its name was changed to Reliance by David Lloyd, who moved here from Mississippi and founded the local Baptist church in 1873.
-A general store was owned and operated by William H. (Uncle Billy) Morgan and a post office was established here in 1899 and remained in operation until 1907.
-It also had a cotton gin and gristmill at one point.
-Reliance Cemetery's oldest grave dates back to 1881.
-It was last listed on the Texas Almanac in 1910 when it reported a population of only 10 and had one business.
-In 1948, Reliance had the church and cemetery and several scattered houses.
-Only the church and cemetery remained in 1986 with no further information.

 Geography

 Reliance was located three miles east of U.S. Highway 190 on Farm to Market Road 1179, 9 mi north of Bryan in northeastern Brazos County.

 Education

-In the 1905-1906 school year, Reliance had a school with 91 students and two teachers, who also taught in nearby Independence.
-It continued to operate in 1948.
+In the 1905–1906 school year, Reliance had a school with 91 students and two teachers, who also taught in nearby Independence.
+It continued to operate as of 1948.
 Today, Reliance is located within the Bryan Independent School District.